Flat principal 2-group bundles and flat string structures: Flat principal 2-group bundles on a Lie groupoid

-\begin{ex} Given a Lie group $G$ acting on a smooth manifold $M$, the \emph{action groupoid} $M\sq G=\{G\times M\rightrightarrows M\}$ has $M$ as its objects, $G\times M$ as its morphisms, source map the projection, and target map the action map.
-Composition is determined by the group multiplication in~$G$, and identity morphisms are given by the identity element~$1\in G$.
-For $G$-manifolds $M$ and $N$, a $G$-equivariant map $M\to N$ determines a functor~$M\sq G\to N\sq G$. \end{ex}
+\begin{ex} Given a compact Lie group $G$ acting smoothly on a manifold $M$ on the right, the action groupoid $M\sq G$ has objects $M$, morphisms $M\times G$, source map the projection, target map the action map, and composition determined by multiplication in $G$.
+Regarding $M$ as a Lie groupoid with only identity morphisms, there is a smooth functor $M\to M\sq G$. \end{ex}